 Snowboard / Freestyle Skiing

 Freestylers have an excellent terrain park close to the top of the slopes which means conditions are normally good.
 It has a choice of lines for different abilities and a 120m long half pipe.
-Boarders and freestyle skiiers will find much of the area easily accessible by fast chairlifts and there’s also an enjoyable freeride zone which is great to let loose in.
+Boarders and freestyle skiiers will find much of the area easily accessible by fast chairlifts and there’s also an enjoyable freeride zone.

 Cross country skiing is very big in Le Grand Bornand which has terrain to meet most needs and there’s a special ‘nordic area’ with routes of 3, 5, 10, 15 and 20km suited to both traditional and skating styles and a 2.5km route from Le Grand Bornand Village to the Nordic Area itself.
 At Grand-Bornand Chinaillon there are more tracks of 2, 5, 8 and 12 km in length which begin at the old part of the village.
 There’s also a special bus service for cross country skiers and a dedicated cross country ski school offering lessons again for all ages and all ability levels.
 Particularly well known routes include a 14km track to neighbouring La Clusaz (Confins) and a 12km skating route to the Bouchet Valley.
 9km of the tracks have snow making cover and facilities include a biathlon stadium (see ‘Resort Attractions’).
 You need to purchase a Nordic Pass to use the tracks.